-4. I don’t have a picture of this, but paint the wood knob black.
-It will be used to look like it is what’s holding the clock hands.
+6. I don’t have a picture of this step, but paint the wood knob black.
+It will be used to look like it is what’s holding the clock hands in place.
 Using the epoxy, glue the hands to the center of the compass medallion and then glue the knob to the top of the hands (where the hands would normally be attached).

-5. Without gluing, place each piece where you want it to go.
+7. Without gluing, place each garden tool in the positions to represent the rest of the hours on a clock face.
 It’s best to do this before gluing because you’ll probably have to make adjustments.

-6. Glue the gardening tools in place and fill the pots with plants.
+8. Once you’re happy with the placement of the tools, glue them in place and fill the pots with plants.
 You’re done!

 If you choose to make your clock functional, you’ll need a high torque clock mechanism that will operate longer clock hands – available HERE.